 You must be wondering what kind of music inspired me to think of something so surreal.
 It would have to be peaceful, right?
-Actually, the music I was listening to was all but peaceful, and not your average yoga or meditation music: Progressive Metal (Mastodon to be exact).
-I love doing yoga whilst listening to some heavy metal, it relaxes me more than traditional meditation music (which has lulled me to sleep on a few occasions).
+The music I was listening to was all but calm, and not your average yoga or meditation music: Progressive Metal (Mastodon to be exact).
+I love doing yoga while listening to some heavy metal, and it relaxes me more than traditional meditation music (which has lulled me to sleep on a few occasions).
 It also helps with visualization, which is a great way to clear my mind of obsolete clutter and focus more on creativity.
 The images seem to float around me like a jellyfish would if it could float in space.

-After completing my graphite drawing, I decided to do a rendition in oil, because the jellyfish idea wasn’t quite done with me.
-This time around I changed the shape slightly and added some bony cat ears.
+After completing my graphite drawing, I decided to do a rendition in oil, because the jellyfish idea wasn’t entirely done with me.
+This time around, I changed the shape slightly and added some bony cat ears.
 A soft blue bubble of jelly encloses the skull and brownish tentacles dangle listlessly at the bottom.
 The background is a slight gradient of greys.

 – They glow in the dark thanks to bioluminescent organs

-– They can clone themselves or even reverse their aging process (such envy)
+– They can clone themselves or even reverse their ageing process (such envy)

 – Some of them are immortal